rtmigo/dmk_py/README.md

 - The file sizes are random.
 Large entries are split into small file parts.
   Small entries are supplemented with random padding

-- The number of files is random: some of them are fakes that do not contain real data
+- The number of files is random: some files are fakes that do not contain real data

 ## How does it look inside